 Marketing & Promotion

 Shakori Hills Community Arts Center continues to receive good media coverage from local and state newspapers, magazines, periodicals, and radio.
 Events sponsored by SCHAC are advertised in the media vehicles that are determined to reach the intended audiences.
 SHCAC has attracted the attention of the North Carolina Department of Cultural Affairs, North Carolina Arts Council, and other arts and culture organizations across the Southeast.
 Word of mouth and friend-to-friend networking will always be an effective strategy, as we build our data base of supporters and event attendees.
 We regularly communicate with our contact list via email, standard mail, social networks and our website.
-These strategic methods are effective and efficient.

 Facility and location